a2rocket/testing/draft-setter-documenation.md

 ### How to revoke multiple Delegation Addresses?

-<b>Purpose:</b> The batchRevocations() function revokes the delegation rights given to 1..5 delegation addresses on various use cases of different NFT collections.
+<b>Purpose:</b> The batchRevocations() function revokes the delegation rights given to 1..5 delegation addresses on various use cases of different collections.

 <b>Description:</b> The function takes three parameters:  _collectionAddresses[], _delegationAddresses[] and _useCases[].
 The _collectionAddresses parameter is an array that includes the collection addresses for each one of the delegation addresses that will be revoked.
 The _delegationAddresses parameter is an array that includes the delegation addresses for each one of the collection addresses that will be revoked.
 The _useCases parameter is an array that includes the types of delegations that will be revoked.